 CLN’s greatest asset is its knowledge base.
-CLN’s staff is highly experienced with the ins and outs of air quality monitoring.
+CLN’s staff is highly experienced with air quality monitoring.
 CMB modeling, PM2.5, 40 CFR 60 methods, Source Testing, none of these terms are alien to us.
 CLN can help with all aspects of air quality analysis, from choosing the right sampling method, to which analytical method is the best suited for a particular matrix, to the benefits and drawbacks of different techniques.
-We strive to educate and inform our clients as well as simply providing them with numbers.
-If you have general questions, please email or call and speak with one of us.
+We strive to educate and inform our clients as well as simply providing them with data.
+If you have general questions, please email or call to speak with one of us.

 For technical questions regarding XRF and particle fractioning/sizing questions, please contact Rick Sarver at email@example.com.
-For technical questions regarding 40 CFR 60 methods (method 26, method 29 etc.), NIOSH methods, CARB methods, and EPA methods, please contact Sheri Heldstab at firstname.lastname@example.org or Paul Duda at email@example.com.
+For technical questions regarding 40 CFR 60 methods (method 26, method 29 etc.), NIOSH methods, CARB methods, and EPA methods, please contact Julie Delarue at firstname.lastname@example.org or Paul Duda at email@example.com.

 Standard turnaround times (TATs) vary depending on the analyses needed.
 Gravimetric only projects are reported electronically within one week of receipt.
 The majority of other sample analyses are reported within one to two weeks.
 Our average turnaround time has historically been less than nine calendar days.
 Some labor intensive analyses require more time to be completed, such as 40 CFR 60 Methods 29 and 202.
 Rapid turnaround times (“Rush”) are available upon request and pricing is determined per each project.

 CLN prides itself in creating reports to suit our clients’ needs.
 Data can be reported by hard copy, facsimile, and/or electronically.
 Specialized reporting formats can be created to allow CLN to e-mail data in a format easily integrated into client databases.